 Bogota is the capital of Colombia and is likely to be your starting location for your trip.
 Unfortunately, Bogota is skipped by many travelers, which is a pity.
 We will show you the best things to do in Bogota Colombia and why don’t want to miss it.
 Bogota is a very nice city to discover.
-In addition, after a long flight it is also nice to relax in Bogota and not travel straight to the next destinations.
+Also, after a long flight, it is nice to relax in Bogota and not travel straight to the next destinations.
 Bogota has developed in recent years as one of the most popular cities in Latin America.
-In this article you can read about the best things to do Bogota and where you have to stay.
+In this article, you can read about the best things to do in Bogota and where you have to stay.

 Table of Contents

 Most people come and depart from Bogota and do not want to have travel directly to another destination.
 Most people stay in Bogota for 2 days.
 Read below the best things to do in Bogota.

 The best thing to do in Bogota is the free walking tour because during a three-hour tour you will discover and experience the city through the eyes of a local.
 During the tour, they cover cultural, economic, and historical events that have changed the city.
 The tour is also useful because Bogota Colombia is a huge city and you will pass all the most important buildings and places during the tour.
 During the tour, you will visit the most important museums, the district of La Candelaria, the historic center, and graffiti spots.
 Afterward, you can decide where you want to go back to see more of this.
 Tip: reservations for the tour can be made via this link.

 In addition to this tour, there are also other tours.
 We recommend this tour (free walking tour) because this is a tour of predominantly cultural content.
 During the tour you will visit different places where you will also come during a food tour or graffiti tour, only this tour will pay the most attention to culture and history.
 This is nice when you arrive in Bogota Colombia and you want to get an idea of the city and Colombia in general.